AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/storage_slots.md

     Context->>Kernel: siloed_note_hash = H(contract_address, inner_note_hash)
 ```

-To clarify what the commitment inserted from above (the `siloed_note_hash`) really is we "unroll" the values to their simplest components.
+Notice the `siloed_note_hash` at the very end.
+It's a commitment that will be inserted into the private data tree.
+To clarify what this really is, we "unroll" the values to their simplest components.
 This gives us a better idea around what is actually inserted into the tree.

 ```rust
 siloed_note_hash = H(contract_address, inner_note_hash)